manuelarte/github-kudos-template/README.md

 > Remember to name your repo **github-kudos**

 # GitHub-Kudos Template
 Template to use github-kudos.
-Here you can write your kudos to other github users.
+Use this repo as a template to write your kudos to other github users.

 ## Getting Started